angelikipoll/Kaggle/README.md

 # Kaggle

-The folder includes code for different Kaggle datasets
+The folder includes code for different Kaggle datasets and competitions